New York City Guide

 17. Dim Sum From Dim Sum Go Go

-Alongside pizza and bagels, dim sum may just be the third pillar that upholds New York’s fame for food.
-As such, much like the best pizza/bagel debate, some New Yorkers prefer their staple dim sum spots not primarily because of the food they serve (which is never really bad), but because of the traditional nature of the restaurant.
-For example, even the people who say that Dim Sum Go Go is losing its touch after 20-plus years in business will continue to uphold the establishment as a provider of some of the best dim sum in Chinatown, NYC out of fierce loyalty and, of course, a love for dim sum.
+What food is New York truly known for?
+Alongside pizza and bagels, dim sum may just be the third pillar that upholds the NYC food fame.
+As such, much like the best pizza or bagel debate, some New Yorkers prefer their staple dim sum spots not primarily because of the food they serve (which is never really bad), but because of the traditional nature of the restaurant.

 Dim Sum Go Go | 5 E. Broadway, New York, NY 10038 | $$